TobiWahnKenobi/PoorMansMonitoring/README.md

 Expected Parameters are described in the Script header

-If you want to group multiple tasks into one entry in PMM, use the Process Parameter
+If you want to group multiple tasks into one entry in PMM, use the Process parameter:
 "Process" : {
 	"Name" : JSONString,
 	"Value" : JSONString,
 	"Max" : JSONString
 }

 At the moment only Process.Name is supported.
 Value and Max are reserved for future versions

+For anything other than the basic FileMaker Server Monitoring the parameter "Is_Service" should be TRUE